morphx666/x8086NetEmu/README.md

 - WinForms and Console samples included
 - Cross-platform support through Mono (the emulator has been tested under Windows, [MacOS, Linux and RaspberryPi](https://whenimbored.xfx.net/2013/10/x8086netemu-linux-mac-os-x-raspberry-pi/))
 - Support for both Floppy and Hard Disk images
-- Hard disk and floppy images inspector / Disk Explorer (FAT12 and FAT16 support only)
+- Hard disk and floppy images inspector / Disk Explorer (FAT12, FAT16 and FAT16B/BIGDOS support only)
-- Support to drag & drop files and folders from the Disk Explorer to the host and viceversa
+- Support to drag & drop files to/from the Disk Explorer and the host
 - Support to copy/paste text to/from the emulator and the host

 ![Integrated Debugger](http://whenimbored.xfx.net/wp-content/uploads/2018/01/debugger.png)

-Development is currently stalled due to a breaking bug (or bugs?) which prevent the emulator from working properly.
+Development is currently stalled due to a breaking bug (or bugs?) which prevent the emulator from working correctly.
 The bug can be reproduced by booting into DOS 6.x and running EDIT, QBASIC, DEFRAG or MEMMAKER.
 Quite probably, this is the same bug that also prevents it from running Windows 1.01 (although Windows 2.03 *almost* works).